isharadasuni/Laravel-CRUD-Application/ReadMe.txt

 3. Create Database using provide invetorysystem.sql document(Databse name = `invetorysystem`)
 4. Serve the application locally (using XAMPP)
 5. Access the application in your web browser at `http://localhost:8000`.
+6. If images do not load -> use the below commands rm public/storage php artisan storage:link

 ## Usage